jaimesimns/sonification-mre-notes/posts/March/mar18.md

           - this has political implications [9, 10] and allows for a connection with acoustic ecology [11, 12] through the conjunction of the base track with the sonifications and the interplay of real and constructed environment through the noise backdrop and geosonifications.
         - the choice to focus on auditory nature of an environment "defines historic and ongoing social relations of humans to that environment" [13.1, 13.2];
         - my choice to focus noise versus music is deliberate and plays with traditional meanings of music vs noise-based soundscape [14]; can connect this to Ottawa Valley music traditions arriving from colonial settlement
-  - Part B: *image sonifications* turned into music (not based on auditory icons) would allow for the sonification of colonial imagery in the form of archival photos, but also connect with the colonial nature of settler music in the Ottawa Valley through the traditional meanings of music vs soundscape [see 14 again]
+  - Part B: potentially *image sonifications* turned into music (not based on auditory icons) would allow for the sonification of colonial imagery in the form of archival photos, but also connect with the colonial nature of settler music in the Ottawa Valley through the traditional meanings of music vs soundscape [see 14 again]; "amplification of the meaning" [15]
-        - I see this as alternating geosonification with image sonification in a square-ish section of the Ottawa River
+        - I see this as alternating geosonification with image sonification in a vaguely rectangular section of the Ottawa River
-        - the use of Ottawa Valley-style music creates engagement at the auditory level with the history itself, and not just with the image alone
+        - the use of Ottawa Valley-style music creates engagement at the auditory level with the history itself, not just with the image alone; returning sound to the visual image for a multisensory understanding of the past [15.1, 15.2]
-  - the role of silence/base audio in between reaching different sonifications [15]
+        - the role of silence/base audio in between reaching different sonifications [16]
+- not totally sure of the image sonifications; could include both or just focus on the data